ethereum/ethereum-org-website/src/content/developers/tutorials/Waffle-hello-world-with-buidler-tutorial/index.md

 ---
-title: "Waffle say hello world tutorial with buidler and ethers"
+title: "Waffle say hello world tutorial with hardhat and ethers"
-description: Make your first Waffle project with buidler and ethers.js
+description: Make your first Waffle project with hardhat and ethers.js
 author: "MiZiet"
 tags:
-  ["waffle", "smart contracts", "solidity", "testing", "buidler", "ethers.js"]
+  ["waffle", "smart contracts", "solidity", "testing", "hardhat", "ethers.js"]
 skill: basic
 lang: en
 sidebar: true
 published: 2020-10-16
 ---

-### In this [Waffle](https://ethereum-waffle.readthedocs.io) tutorial, we will learn how to set up a simple "Hello world" smart contract project, using [Buidler](https://buidler.dev/) and [ethers.js](https://docs.ethers.io/v5/).
+### In this [Waffle](https://ethereum-waffle.readthedocs.io) tutorial, we will learn how to set up a simple "Hello world" smart contract project, using [hardhat](https://hardhat.org/) and [ethers.js](https://docs.ethers.io/v5/).
 Then we will learn how to add a new functionality to our smart contract and how to test it with Waffle.

 Let's start with creating new project: